Homotopy Theory for Ordered Simplicial Complexes: Equivalence of Homotopy Theories for Ordered Simplicial Complexes and Simplicial Sets

 The only way we could obtain a loop in the pushout, is to collapse 1-simplices within a chain of undirected 1-simplices on the boundary of $Z$, and possibly identify vertices on the boundary.
 Furthermore, any subsimplex collapsing to a vertex must be path-connected (see Definition \ref{pathcon}).
 Note that it is locally path-connected as $Z$ and $X$ are simplicial complexes and $X$ is connected.

-Now suppose we have formed a $n$-loop in the boundary of $P'$ by identifying such subsimplices in the subdivided boundary of $Z$, $\Sd^3\partial\Delta[n]$, by sending connected components of sequences of 1-simplices in $X$ to vertices in $UW$.
+Now suppose we have formed a $n$-loop in the boundary of $P$ by identifying such subsimplices in the subdivided boundary of $Z$, $\Sd^3\partial\Delta[n]$, by sending connected components of sequences of 1-simplices in $X$ to vertices in $W$.
 The resulting loop is a directed sequence of 1-simplices, the $n$-loop between vertices $ v_1, ...v_n$ once the appropriate 1-simplices are identified.
-The identified pieces of the chains are sent to the vertices in $UW$, but the unidentified, directed 1-simplices in $Z$ must still be sent to directed 1-simplices in $UW$ in order for $Uf$ to be a valid simplicial map; this would require a loop of 1-simplices to exist in $UW$, since $X$ must map to a connected component in $UW$.
-Since $UW$ cannot have any such $n$-loops, there cannot be a $n$-loop formed on the boundary by $g'$ from $Z$ to $P'$.
+The identified pieces of the chains are sent to the vertices in $UW$, but the unidentified, directed 1-simplices in $Z$ must still be sent to directed 1-simplices in $W$ in order for $f$ to be a valid simplicial map; this would require a loop of 1-simplices to exist in $W$, since $X$ must map to a connected component in $W$.
+Since $W$ cannot have any such $n$-loops, there cannot be a $n$-loop formed on the boundary by $g$ from $Z$ to $P$.
+The other alternative, to identify two disjoint points on the boundary, would again require the 1-simplices connecting the two vertices to be mapped to a sequence in $W$, which would require a loop in $W$ to already exist if the intermediate pieces form a loop in the pushout.
 Furthermore, any $n$-loop must be formed fully on the boundary.
 To see this, even if a $n$-loop of length $n$ was formed within $\Sd^3\Delta[n]$ but not on the boundary, its source and target vertices must be on the boundary, since there are no pre-existing loops in the interior.
-However, since the inclusion of faces is strictly increasing in dimension, the definition of subdivision ensures that there are no $1$-simplices from the interior vertices to the boundary vertices.
+However, since the inclusion of faces is strictly increasing in dimension, the definition of subdivision ensures that there are no $1$-simplices from the interior vertices to the boundary vertices. \end{proof} \begin{lemma} Let $J$ denote the generating trivial cofibrations in $\sSetBC$.
+Then, $U$ takes the maps of $cell(FJ)$ to weak equivalences. \end{lemma} \begin{proof} First note $j \in J$ is a full simplicial inclusion.
+We refer to an inclusion $\varphi$ in $\Osc$ as a full inclusion of ordered simplicial complexes if $U\varphi$ is a full simplicial inclusion in $\sSetBC$.

+Now we would like to show that $U$ preserves pushouts along $Fj$.
+For if it does, then $p$ in the left diagram is taken to the pushout of $Z\leftarrow X \rightarrow UW$ on the right, which we know from the model structure on $\sSetBC$ (Theorem \ref{sSetBCmodel}) is a weak equivalence (as a pushout of $j \in J$):